 Focus on Irish History: Change and Conflict

 If your class is studying Irish political and military history, there's a wealth of learning resources at the Museum for you to access.
-Students can discover and learn in a range of ways, through the exhibitions Soldiers and Chiefs and Understanding 1916, using the comprehensive series of activity books, or through the Life in the Barracks workshop, which explores what life in the Barracks was like for an ordinary soldier.
+Students can discover and learn in a range of ways, through the exhibitions Soldiers and Chiefs and Understanding 1916, using the comprehensive series of activity books.

 Please note that all group visits must be pre-booked.
 Groups who arrive unnannouced may not be able to access galleries as groups who book will be given precedence.
 Contact us to make a booking.